jbelelieu/atos/docs/index.md

 - **Taxes**: Tax year covered by ATOS.
 Each tax year can have different filing strategies and regions.
 - **Tax Deduction**: Any amount that comes directly out of your base income to figure out your taxable income.
 For example, the US Federal standard deduction.
 - **Tax Adjustment**: Any income outside of ATOS that will add to your total taxable income.
 For example, capital gains taxes of 15% on $5,000 in stock earnings.

-# Important Notices

-## Deploying ATOS To The Web

-ATOS was always meant to be used locally.
-While there shouldn't be any problems deploying it, I don't recommend allowing anyone to access it who you don't trust.
-There is no concept of "users" in the platform, so anyone with access to the platform will be able to do whatever they want with your data.

-## Optimized Viewing Experience (Sorry, No Mobile)

-This software was never optimized for mobile; in fact, it was intended to be used with relatively large resolution displays.

-## Updating Your Logo

-You can add your logo to outgoing invoices by simply replacing `assets/logo.png` in the main directory of the project with your actual logo.

-## Saving Invoices, Reports, and Tax Documents

-If you plan on generating and saving generated documents locally (which I recommend you do), you will need to make sure the `_generated` and `_vault` directories are writable: `chmod 0755 _generated && chmod 0755 _vault`.

-Invoices/ and taxes files are saved as HTML.
-Most computers have reasonable `Print as PDF` options now; please use that feature to print a PDF if required.
-ATOS hard codes styles, so changing `assets/invoiceStyle.css` or `assets/taxStyle.css` won't affect already saved invoices.

-## Language Files

-You can customize some of the language that isn't on templates using the `includes/language.php` file.

-If you happen to translate the application, please share it with the community!

-## Templates Files

-You certainly don't need to, but if you want to, feel free to thinker with all of the templates in the `templates` folder.

-Please see the docs for a list of available variables for each template.

-If you happen to make a new theme, please share it with the community!

-## PHP7+ Requirement (Installing PHP)

-ATOS requires PHP7+.
-Many systems ship with PHP installed, but if you need to install PHP7+ (brew should provide the latest version):

-- On Mac: `brew update && brew install php && brew link php`
-  - To update an existing version of PHP: `brew update && brew upgrade php && brew link --overwrite --force php`

-## phpLiteAdmin

-For your convinience, ATOS ships with [phpLiteAdmin](https://www.phpliteadmin.org/).
-You can access that from `http://localhost:9001/db`.

-ATOS will automatically attempt to run migrations at first start up.
-On the off chance that migrations fail, you can use phpLiteAdmin to manually execute the contents of `db/migrations.sql`.